hindu-comm/mail_stream_advaita-l/2014/06/Bhagavat_Purana_comm/12__shrImallalitAlAlitaH.md

 > format.)
 >

-​I'm in India and can read Bengali Script.
+I'm in India and can read Bengali Script.
 I may type the book.
 I've sent my address to Niranjan in a separate mail.
-​

 > It has long been my ambition to publish some of the classics of our
 > shastras and this seems like it could be a good project.

-​I hope you wish to print the book.
+I hope you wish to print the book.
 BTW, sharing the book through digital edition will be easy and will not need investment of money.
-​